iamasink/homeassistant-rainmeter/README.md

  - Create a token
  - Copy the token it gives you and put it into HomeassistantToken= in `@Resources\Variables.inc`

+You might also need to enable some stuff in the app on your phone:
+Home Assistant App -> Settings -> Companion App -> Manage Sensors -> Enable `Battery Level` and `Is Charging`

 # example images
 ![image1](https://github.com/iamasink/Rainmeter-homeassistantbattery/assets/35533595/440b6dd9-c3c5-4bbe-8ef6-f3786e00ce46)
 ![image2](https://github.com/iamasink/Rainmeter-homeassistantbattery/assets/35533595/cbba36d5-002c-45cf-ae47-aaaa2a8e5e95)
 note to get multiple, you have to install the skin once, rename the installed folder and install it again.

 # credits